Wills, Trusts & Probate

 How do I add a new beneficiary to my will?

-Can I revoke my will entirely and create a new one?
+Can I revoke my existing will and create a new one?

-How can I ensure my will is legally binding after changes?
+How can I ensure my updated will is found and followed after I pass away?